King John

 One of Louis’s men, Melun tips the English lords off after he is wounded, telling them Louis means to behead them if they beat John’s army in the invasion.

-The Bastard's younger (legitimate) brother, Falconbridge claims his father willed his inheritance to him, but the Bastard possesses it legally because he is their mother's oldest son.
-But he regains the land when the Bastard forfeits it.
+The Bastard’s younger (legitimate) brother, Robert Faulconbridge claims his father willed his inheritance to him, but the Bastard possesses it legally because he is their mother’s oldest son.
+He regains the land when the Bastard forfeits it.

-The Bastard's mother, Lady Falconbridge committed adultery with Richard the Lionhearted.
-Her oldest son was therefore illegitimate, though the legal heir to her husband's property.
+The Bastard’s mother, Lady Faulconbridge committed adultery with Richard the Lionhearted.
+Her oldest son was therefore illegitimate, though this fact doesn’t prohibit him from being the legal heir to her husband’s property.

 Chatillon

-A messenger from France, Chatillon speaks for Philip when he asks John to abdicate in favor of Arthur, beginning the first battles between the nations.
+A messenger from France, Chatillon speaks for Philip when he asks John to abdicate in favor of Arthur, thereby instigating the first battles between England and France.

 Prince Henry